-Some medical conditions in people older than age 65, and the medications used to treat them, can worsen with alcohol's effects.
+Some medical conditions in people older than age 65, and the medicines used to treat them, can worsen with alcohol's effects.
 These include diabetes, high blood pressure, and ulcers.
 Heavy alcohol use can lead to other health problems:

 Alcohol is also linked to mental health problems like depression and suicide in older adults.

-The NIAAA recommends that people older than age 65 who are healthy and do not take any medications, have no more than 7 drinks a week, an average of 1 standard drink each day and no more than 3 drinks on any 1 day.
+The NIAAA recommends that people older than age 65 who are healthy and do not take any medicines, have no more than 7 drinks a week, an average of 1 standard drink each day and no more than 3 drinks on any 1 day.
 One drink is 12 ounces of beer, ale, or wine cooler; 8 ounces of malt liquor; 5 ounces of wine, or 1.5 ounces of distilled liquor.

-If you want to limit your drinking or your health care provider suggests it, try these steps from the National Institutes of Health:
+If you want to limit your drinking or your healthcare provider suggests it, try these steps from the National Institutes of Health: